Yashwanthgowdan/Cloud-Automation-Serverless-Architecture-AMP/Assignment_3/Assignment3.md

-Assignment 3: Monitor Unencrypted S3 Buckets Using AWS Lambda and Boto3 ✅ Objective
+Assignment 3: Monitor Unencrypted S3 Buckets Using AWS Lambda and Boto3

+Objective
 Improve your AWS security posture by creating an AWS Lambda function that automatically detects S3 buckets without server-side encryption (SSE).

-📌 Task Overview
+Task Goal:
-Goal: Find S3 buckets that do not have server-side encryption enabled.
+Find S3 buckets that do not have server-side encryption enabled.

 What it does:
 Lists all buckets in your account.
 Checks their encryption configuration.
 Logs bucket names that are unencrypted.

-⚙️ Step-by-Step Instructions
+Step-by-Step Instructions
-1️⃣ S3 Bucket Setup
+1. S3 Bucket Setup
 Open the S3 Dashboard.
 Create multiple S3 buckets:
 Make sure some have server-side encryption enabled (AES-256 or aws:kms).
 Leave some unencrypted to test detection.

-2️⃣ Create Lambda IAM Role
+2️.
+Create Lambda IAM Role
 Open the IAM Dashboard.
 Create a new IAM role for Lambda.
 Attach the AmazonS3ReadOnlyAccess policy.
-✅ This is sufficient since you’re only reading configuration, not modifying buckets.

-3️⃣ Create Lambda Function
+3️.
+Create Lambda Function
 Open the AWS Lambda Dashboard.
 Click Create Function.

-Choose Python 3.x runtime.
+Choose Python 3.13 runtime.
 Attach the IAM role created in step 2.
 Copy and paste the following Python script:

-🐍 Example Lambda Python Script python
-Copy
-Edit
 import boto3
 from botocore.exceptions import ClientError